zoeye859/Wide-field-Nfacet/README.md

 # Wide-field-Nfacet
 Jupyter notebooks to demonstrate two wide field imaging algorithms: N-Faceting and the improved W-stacking

+For the improved W-stacking method:

+please refer to *W-stacking-improved Optimised (works for both odd and even W).ipynb*

 ## Contact

 haoyang.ye AT cantab.net